The ShinsungHwa of Yogananda (2019)(2022) – Art Capturing the Light of the Soul

 Introduction to ShinsungHwa

-ShinsungHwa is my unique artistic practice of visualizing invisible spiritual energies through meditation and bringing them to life on canvas.
+ShinsungHwa is my unique artistic practice of visualizing invisible spiritual energies through meditation and bringing them to life on paper.
 Though this may sound unconventional, these works reveal geometric patterns and forms that surface during deep meditative communion.
-Common elements that appear include spiritual centers, centerlines, light symbols, and cosmic principle markers—each shifting in meaning based on where they appear in the composition.
+Common elements that appear include spiritual core, path to the spiritual core, symbol of the light, and symbol of the cosmic principle—each shifting in meaning based on where they appear in the composition.

 The 2019 Yogananda ShinsungHwa